20911357Pinyaphat/20911357-smart-finance-assistant/README.md

 - **hands-on-ai Package**: [GitHub Repository](https://github.com/michael-borck/hands-on-ai)
 - **Documentation**: [DeepWiki Guide](https://deepwiki.com/michael-borck/hands-on-ai)
 - **For AI Assistants**: Share [this LLM context file](https://github.com/michael-borck/hands-on-ai/blob/main/LLM.txt) with ChatGPT/Claude/Copilot for better code suggestions

 ---

-## 💡 Tips
-- Keep your commits small and descriptive.
-- Use AI as a coding partner, not a crutch.
-- Remember: **undocumented AI use = misconduct**.

-Good luck, and have fun building your Finance Assistant! 🎉

----